 A student selected for admission to a competitive selection degree or diploma program will enter a class cohort and complete the program through a lock-step course schedule for the duration of the program.

-The student must have the following official documentation on file prior to registration for any health science course that has a clinical rotation.
-Students will receive information regarding the submission of the documents from the program department and will not be allowed to register for courses if documentation is not complete.
+The student must have the following official documentation on file before registering for any health science course with a clinical rotation.
+Students will receive information regarding the submission of the documents from the program department and will not be allowed to register for classes if documentation is not complete.

 - Completed Physical Examination and Health History, with a physician's statement that the student is in satisfactory health - Copy of immunization records and/or titers.
-This includes proof of administration of two MMRs and student must show proof of positive rubella, rubeola, varicella and mumps titers - Two-step PPD and/or chest x-ray - Adacel immunization unless the student has received a tetanus immunization within the past five years.
-Documentation of administration of tetanus immunization is required - Hepatitis vaccine series or signed declination form - · Flu shots for current season - CPR Certification by American Heart Association for Healthcare Provider (not required for Clinical Laboratory Technology) - Criminal background check and urine drug screen completed by Student Advantage - Criminal background check and urine drug test will be evaluated by clinical sites.
-It is the clinical site decision to allow or restrict a student with a criminal background or a positive drug test.
+This includes proof of administration of two MMRs, and the student must show evidence of positive rubella, rubeola, varicella, and mumps titers - Two-step PPD and/or chest x-ray - Adacel immunization unless the student has received a tetanus immunization within the past five years.
+Documentation of the administration of tetanus immunization is required. - Hepatitis vaccine series or signed declination form - Flu shots for the current season - CPR Certification by American Heart Association for Healthcare Provider (not required for Medical Laboratory Technology) - Criminal background check and urine drug screen completed by Student Advantage - Criminal background checks and urine drug tests will be evaluated by clinical sites.
+The clinical site decides to allow or restrict a student with a criminal background or a positive drug test.
 If a student is restricted from a site; they will be dropped from the program